|

 Travelers continue to report that immigration at the Cham Yeam (Koh

-for a business visa.
-There are fewer reports of this from the Poipet
+overcharge for visas.
+There are no longer reports of this same

 SERVICES.
 DO NOT GET YOUR VISA AT THE ‘LOCAL CONSULATE’ ON THE THAI